xianggebenben/GraphSL/paper.md

 # Summary

 We introduce GraphSL, a new library for studying the graph source localization problem.
 Graph diffusion predicts information spread from a source, while graph source localization predicts the source from the spread.
-GraphSL allows users to explore different graph diffusion models and evaluate localization methods using benchmark datasets.
+GraphSL facilitates the exploration of various graph diffusion models for simulating information spread and enables the evaluation of cutting-edge source localization approaches on established benchmark datasets.
 The source code of GraphSL is made available at (https://github.com/xianggebenben/GraphSL).
 Bug reports and feedback can be directed to the Github issues page (https://github.com/xianggebenben/GraphSL/issues).

 # Statement of Need